-In 2001, in addition to funds generated by ratepayers, the voters approved establishment and funding of three new funding sources to address existing and future wastewater system needs.
-The existing Wastewater Fund (or Water Reclamation Fund, WRF or WWF) was supplemented by the Sewer Maintenance Fund (SMF), the Sewer Excise Tax Fund (SET), and the Sewer Sales Tax Fund (SST).
-Revenues are generated by usage fees (WWF), by the \$5 per month maintenance rate (SMR) for collection system rehabilitation, by a temporary 5-year 1/2 percent sales tax (SST) to fund existing and obligated wastewater system needs, and a sewer excise tax to fund future wastewater system needs resulting from new development.
+In 2001, in addition to funds generated by ratepayers, the voters approved establishment and funding of three new wastewater funding sources to address existing and future wastewater system needs.
+The existing Wastewater Fund (WWF) was supplemented by the Sewer Maintenance Fund (SMF), the Sewer Excise Tax Fund (SET), and the Sewer Sales Tax Fund (SST).
+Revenues are generated by usage fees (WWF), by the \$5 per month sewer maintenance rate (SMR) for collection system rehabilitation, by a temporary 5-year 1/2 percent sales tax (SST) to fund existing and obligated wastewater system needs, and a sewer excise tax to fund future wastewater system needs resulting from new development.

 Efforts to implement the 2001 WWMP are outlined below.
-The 2001 WWMP recommended construction of 2.5 MGD north basin WRF first, with an additional 2 MGD to be added later, for a total of 4.5 MGD within the north basin WRF.
-However, NUA approval of Resolution No. R-0506-151 directed staff to proceed with an interim sewer solution for northern Norman by constructing a new lift station and equalization basin (EQ) on the proposed north WRF site and completing downstream Bishop Creek interceptor improvements.
-Later, NUA approval of Resolution No. R-0708-78 directed staff to continue with the interim solution through rehabilitation of the existing Sewage Lift Station D instead of a lift station at the North WRF site.
-NUA approval of the resolutions facilitated new development in the northern basin through construction of the northern interceptor system and rehabilitation D. The decision to rehabilitate and expand Lift Station D to a maximum pumping capacity of 6 MGD, and to complete downstream Bishop Creek interceptor expansion and improvements, provided additional time before the North WRF would be critically needed.
+The 2001 WWMP recommended construction of a 2.5 MGD north basin WRF first, with an additional 2 MGD to be added later, for a total of 4.5 MGD at the north basin WRF.
+However, NUA approval of Resolution No. R-0506-151 directed staff to proceed with an Interim Sewer Solution for northern Norman by constructing a new lift station and equalization basin (EQ) basin on the proposed North WRF site and completing downstream Bishop Creek interceptor expansion and improvements.
+Later, NUA approval of Resolution No. R-0708-78 directed continuance of the Interim Solution through rehabilitation of the existing Sewage Lift Station D facility, instead of a lift station at the North WRF site.
+NUA approval of the resolutions facilitated new development in the northern basin through construction of the northern interceptor system and rehabilitation of Lift Station D. The decision to rehabilitate and expand Lift Station D to a maximum pumping capacity of 6 MGD, and complete downstream Bishop Creek interceptor improvements provided additional time before the North WRF would be critically needed.

 The Sewer Excise Tax on new development (SET) has generated over \$19 million since its passage.
-Over \$9.87 million has been spent on capacity-increasing projects, approximately as follows:
+Over \$9.87 million has been spent on capacity increasing projects, approximately as follows: